ECI Announces Dates For Assembly Polls In 5 States

 - We are also giving the candidates the online facility to file nominations.

 - As COVID cases soared in view of the Omicron variant, ECI held meetings with the Union Health Secretary & Home Secretary, experts, & health secretaries of States.
-After taking these views & ground situation, ECI decided to announce polls with safety norms in place: CEC Sushil Chandra
+After taking these views & ground situation, ECI decided to announce polls with safety norms in place.

 ALSO READ: Majuli Ferry Accident: CM Sarma Hands Over Appointment Letters to Kin of Victims